 Flu A viruses are further divided into subtypes based on the expression and combination of two envelope glycoproteins called haemagglutinin (H, also referred to as HA) and neuraminidase (N), which are important targets for the immune system.
 Flu A viruses undergo high rates of mutation and gene rearrangement which lead to antigenic variations of these glycoproteins.
 There are 18 H subtypes and 11 N subtypes recognised to date (CDC).
 The subtypes currently circulating among the human population are Flu A (H1N1) and Flu A (H3N2) (WHO).

-Effective vaccines are available for individuals at risk of developing severe disease, but vaccinations need to be developed and administered annually due to the evolving nature of the Influenza virus.
-Quadrivalent vaccines, that include two subtypes of Influenza A and B, are replacing trivalent vaccines in an attempt to provide greater protection against Influenza B virus infections (WHO)
+Effective vaccines are available for individuals at risk of developing severe disease, but must be developed and administered annually due to the rapidly-evolving nature of the virus.
+Quadrivalent vaccines that include two subtypes of Influenza A and B, are replacing trivalent vaccines in an attempt to provide greater protection against Influenza B viral infections (WHO)

 In order to assist with the differentiation of Influenza A from Influenza B, we offer monoclonal antibodies that are highly specific for each family, and additionally show no cross-reactivity with other common respiratory viruses including adenovirus and respiratory syncytial virus.